CANToolz/CANToolz/README.md

 This platform is a try to unify all needed tricks/tools and other things that you can do with CAN bus in one place.
 Also it gives a (almost) easy way to add your modules and use "extended" version for your needs (like custom brutforcers for chosen ECU and etc).
+Just for fun... finally.

+"I don't get why everyone releases new "car hacking tools" all the time.  @nudehaberdasher and I released ours in 2013 and they work fine." (c) Charlie Miller (‏@0xcharlie)
+"Looking for our car hacking tools / data / scripts? http://illmatics.com/content.zip " (c) Chris Valasek ‏@nudehaberdasher

 ## Using a Hardware